When you pick up a novel of any given genre, you have certain expectations of what you’ll find, right?

 Allow me to pause for a moment while I laugh …

-The truth: This is real life, not fiction.
 In fiction, the first kiss between two leading characters is an explosion on a page.
 Fireworks in the chest, heightened sensations, lips that taste like cotton candy.
 And it has to be.
 Who wants to read about a mundane first kiss where the girl is distracted by thinking about what’s playing on Netflix?
 Not me.

 The point is, the kiss is not the climax of a real relationship.
 And thank goodness for that because there is so much more to be had!
-When you’ve built your bonds on something more than physical intimacy, there’s less pressure to have rose-scented breath, perfectly moist lips and keen timing.
+When you’ve built your bonds on something more than physical intimacy, there’s less pressure to have rose-scented breath, perfectly moist lips, and keen timing.

 Christian Romance: Make Yours Real!